AndreaCensi/contracts/README.rst

         @abstractmethod
         @contract(probability='float,>=0,<=1')
         def sample(probability):
-            passs
+            pass

     class Derived(Base):
-        # The contract is automatically enforced for all children!
+        # The contract above is automatically enforced,
+        # without this class having to know about PyContracts at all!
         def sample(probability):
             ....